wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/first-steps-winautomation/includes/1-introduction.md

 ![The Process Designer window.](..\media\image-2.png)

-By the end of this module, you will be able to use both components to create, debug and execute simple processes.
+By the end of this module, you will be able to use both components to create, debug and run simple processes.

 ## Learning objectives